• Skip to primary navigation

 If you would like to lower the fat in this cordon bleu casserole without compromising flavor, you can use fat-free cream cheese, fat-free sour cream, use chicken breast instead of thighs, and try a lower fat diced ham.

-If you tried this recipe let me know!
-I'd love for you to come back and give the recipe a star rating and/or a review in the comments! 🙂 Let's stay connected, so please share photos of your creations with me and others on Instagram, Facebook, and Pinterest!
+If you tried this recipe, let me know!
+I'd love for you to come back and give the recipe a 5 star rating and leave a review in the comments! 🙂 Let's stay connected, so please follow me on YouTube, TikTok, Instagram, Facebook, and Pinterest!
+Subscribe to my newsletter to get healthy fresh recipe ideas every week!

-Healthy Chicken Cordon Bleu Casserole
+Cordon Bleu Chicken Casserole Recipe

-4.72 from 14 votes
+4.67 from 15 votes

-Print Recipe Save Saved!
+Print Recipe Pin Recipe Save Saved!

-Author Kori
+Author Kori Butler

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 25 mins
+Cook Time 25 minutes mins

-Total Time 35 mins
+Total Time 35 minutes mins

 Course chicken recipes